IBM/aspera-cli/docs/README.erb.md

   my_user_id=777
   ```

+  > [!NOTE]
+>
-  > **Note:** This is an arbitrary identifier, typically managed by the web application.
+> This is an arbitrary identifier, typically managed by the web application.
   > Not related to Linux user IDs or anything else.

 - Grant this user access to the selected folder: